-These fudgy homemade brownies check all the boxes: they have rich chocolate flavor, perfect chewy texture, and they're quick and easy to make from scratch!
-So ditch the box mix!
-One taste of these brownies and you'll never go back.
+These chewy fudgy brownies check all the boxes: they have rich chocolate flavor, perfect chewy texture, and they're quick and easy to make from scratch!
+So ditch the boxed mix!
+One taste of these homemade brownies and you'll never go back.

 - Real, Rich Chocolate Flavor - These brownies are truly indulgent, with a rich, real chocolate flavor thanks to both chopped chocolate and cocoa powder in the brownie batter.
 I taste-tested these along side different varieties of premium boxed-mix brownies, all of which included artificial flavor, and the flavor just didn't compare to the richness of these homemade brownies.

 - Chewy, Fudgy Texture - Beating the eggs and sugar together before adding the other ingredients gives these brownies the most dreamy texture.
 They're fudgy with just the right amount of chewiness and not at all cakey.
 (Check out the FAQs below for more on what makes brownies fudgy versus cakey.)

 - Note: If you're looking for an intensely fudgy brownie, check out my fudgy chocolate brownie recipe!